jasonhancock/petfeeder/README.md

 I could have easily written this project in Python.
 I've built several things for Raspberry Pi's that are written in Python.
 I know enough Python to be dangerous, but I don't work with the language every day.
 Lately I've been writing a lot of Go...to the point where it's become my primary language for most tasks.
 As this is a relatively simple/straightforward project, I felt it was a good way to dabble with Go and GPIO on the Pi.

 I didn't want to install the Go runtime on the Pi.
 Thankfully, you can cross compile Go from x86\_64 to arm; this allows me to develop on a x86\_64 Debian machine, package the code, then deploy a built .deb to the Pi.
-See the [Makefile](Makefile) For more details.
+See the [Makefile](Makefile) for more details.